oriaaana/lsr-enrichment-nanopore/README.md

 # Nanopore Analysis of Mined LSR

-Code used to quantify the enrichment of computationally mined large serine recombinase (LSR) variants following selection.
+code used to quantify the enrichment of computationally mined large serine recombinase (LSR) variants following selection.
 Pre-selection ("input") and post-selection ("output") libraries were sequenced on a MinION Mk1D.
 Enrichment was calculated per variant.

-## Enrichment metric
+## Enrichment

-For each screened LSR *j*, enrichment is calculated relative to the BxB1 dead
+for each screened LSR *j*, enrichment is calculated relative to the BxB1 dead
 control:

 ```